rishabhjain16/lipreading-data-guide/LRS2/preparation/README.md

 - `groups`: Number of groups the dataset was split into during preprocessing.
 - `job-index`: Job index for the current group.

 6. Run the following command to merge labels.
-(Same as the merge solution at [preprocessing-lrs2-or-lrs3](#preprocessing-lrs2-or-lrs3))

 ```Shell
 python merge.py \